-The Lagos State Government says it has approved the construction of flyover bridges for two of the state’s high-density traffic zones, Ajah round about and Abule Egba junction.
+SAN FRANCISCO, December 13, (THEWILL) – The Lagos State Government said it had approved the construction of flyover bridges for two of the state’s high-density traffic zones, Ajah round about and Abule Egba junction.

 Ayorinde said that the two major projects were approved by the State Executive Council and had been duly awarded to contractors for a speedy commencement of work.

 He said that the projects would be completed within 16 months as part of Gov. Akinwunmi Ambode’s ongoing road infrastructure projects across the state.

 He said that the construction of the reinforced concrete flyover and signalised intersection at Ajah round about would be undertaken simultaneously with the rehabilitation of Freedom Road in Lekki area of the state.

 The commissioner said that this was to reduce the heavy traffic being recorded at the Ajah round about and the Lekki-Ikoyi axis.